biomedbigdata/website/content/authors/markus_hoffmann/_index.md

 weight: 19
 ---

-I study Bioinformatics at Technical University Munich an Ludwig-Maximilians University in my Masters.
-I came to the ListLab as part of my master pratical course where I contributed to implementing a web application and API for SPONGE.
-Further, I am now working as a student programmer with Dr. Blumenthal.
+In March 2019, I joined the group, biomedical big data as part of my master’s degree internship.
+During this time, I contributed to implementing SPONGEdb: A pan-cancer resource for competing endogenous RNA interactions.
+After my internship, I extended my work at the group as a HIWI working for [Dr. David Blumenthal](/authors/david_blumenthal/) on C++ programming tasks, which helped to implement a framework for modeling epistatic interaction.
+As the framework results were promising, I chose to intensify my work in this field as part of my Master’s Thesis.
+I finished my Master’s Thesis - GenEpiSeeker: a tool for generic epistasis detection via local search – in September 2020.
+In October 2020, I decided to continue my work at the biomedical big data group as a Ph.D. student.
+As a Ph.D. student, I will focus on computational methods to unravel gene-regulatory combinatorics of putative super-enhancers in cooperation with Prof. Dr. Lothar Hennighausen and the National Institute of Health (NIH), Maryland, USA.